piyush-garg/fabric8-build-team-wiki/Papercuts.md

   1. The user maintains only their code, not this weird mix
   2. We have more confidence and easier debug process

-### 3. Simple things should be simple.

-I had to use this crap for a while to truly appreciate the beauty of platforms like Travis or Circle CI.

 ### 4. Need a small footprint and API